fly-apps/grpc-service/README.md

  Once the TCP request reaches your gRPC application, the server will then take over and provide threading / event loop / goroutine management, depending on your chosen language, along with serialization and deserialization.

- ### What does the proxy do?
+ ### What does the web proxy do?

- Becuase the gRPC services uses HTTP/2 as a base, you can't make requests to it from inside a browser — there are currently no browser APIs that allow directly reading of a HTTP/2 connection.
+ Because the gRPC services uses HTTP/2 as a base, you can't make requests to it from inside a browser — there are currently no browser APIs that allow directly reading of a HTTP/2 connection.
 To enable use inside a browser, we'll deploy a proxy that converts a normal HTTP request to and from the gRPC HTTP/2 format.
 This allows you to generate a client stub and use it inside the browser as you would from any other server side programming language.
 See [gRPC-Web](https://grpc.io/docs/languages/web/) for the special client code and limitations.

 ## How Does Fly Fit Into This?